ahebrank/fieldchooser/README.md

 {/if}
 ```

 When adding a Fieldchoooser field to a channel fieldset, you choose which fields you want to present to the user (in the above example, you'd pick out "Vimeo URL" and "Image" from a multiselect box).
+Obviously, you need to create these fields before you try to set up a Fieldchooser.